-- (f) Include the telephone number of the Ombudsman for Injured Workers: 1-800-927-1271; and - (g) Be mailed to the worker by both regular and certified mail. - (2) All copies of notices must be mailed simultaneously to the division and to the worker's legal representative.
-Failure to send a copy to the worker's legal representative stays the appeal period until the worker's legal representative receives a copy of the notice.
+- (f) Include the telephone number of the Ombudsman for Injured Workers: 1-800-927-1271; and - (g) Be mailed to the worker by both regular and certified mail. - (2) All copies of notices must be mailed to the worker's legal representative.
+Failure to send a copy to the worker's legal representative stays the appeal period until the worker's legal representative receives a copy of the notice. - (3) Unless otherwise indicated under OAR 436-120-0017, copies of all notices must be mailed to the division at the same time they are mailed to the worker.